DataBeast03/DataBeast/Business/README.md

 A Profit Curve balances the trade off between the cost of reaching users that are at risk of churning and the profit of keeping users that are at risk of churning.

+###Churn_Problem_Star_Cluster Notebook

+StarCluster is an open source cluster-computing toolkit for Amazon’s Elastic Compute Cloud (EC2) [http://star.mit.edu/cluster/]

+This data engineering technology is used for two reasons:
+  - An efficent way to load data store on disk to RAM
+  - To parallize the grid search processes in searching for optimized machine learning hyperparameters

+By parallizing the grid search, the time taken to search the parameter space for the optimum combination of parameters shortens from hours to minutes.